 W. Jay White holds an undergraduate degree from Savannah State University, a teaching-based Masters Degree from Grand Canyon University and the Masters of Environmental Law and Policy as well as a Doctor of Jurisprudence from the Vermont Law School.

 Andrew J. Zonneveld is a historian, activist, musician, and managing editor of On Our Own Authority!, a radical publishing house based in Atlanta, Georgia.
-A former early-childhood educator, Andrew now works full-time as publisher and is a member of the AK Press collective.
-He is also a co-founder of the Atlanta Radical Book Fair, an annual gathering of radical left writers, publishers, and artists from across the southeastern United States.
+A former member of the AK Press collective, Andrew is now an early-childhood educator in addition to his ongoing writing and publishing work.
+Andrew is also a co-founder of the Atlanta Radical Book Fair, an annual gathering of radical left writers, publishers, and artists from across the southeastern United States.

 Dr. Olga Cielemęcka holds a PhD in philosophy from Warsaw University in Poland.
 In her research she brings together contemporary philosophy, feminist and queer theory, and environmental humanities, in an effort to re-think the concepts of the subject, community, and collaboration in times of advanced capitalism and environmental change.
 She was a research assistant at Wirth Institute for Austrian and Central European Studies at University of Alberta in Canada, a visiting researcher at the Institute for Cultural Inquiry (ICON), Utrecht University and at Posthumanism Research Institute at Brock University, and a postdoctoral researcher within “The Seed Box: A Mistra-Formas Environmental Humanities Collaboratory,” a research project hosted at Linköping University in Sweden.
 In recent projects, she looks at political and cultural meanings of plants from a feminist perspective.